maklas/MNet-2/readme.md

 After socket was closed, it cannot be reused.
 Use `socket.close(msg)` to send disconnection message.
 Usually it specifies reason for disconnection.
 Default disconnection types can be found at `DCType.class`. `DCListener` will receive this message as a parameter.
 If you need to shutdown server, disconnecting individual sub-sockets won't be enough.
 Use `serverSocket.close()`.
 By closing serverSocket all sub-sockets will also be closed and DCListeners notified.

+## Adding to your project
+1. Add JitPack repo if you haven't already `maven { url "https://jitpack.io" }`
+2. Add as a dependency `compile "com.github.maklas:MNet-2:0.3"` (check current version in GitHub releases)

+## FAQ

+* **What's with bufferSize and why is it recommended to be 512?**

+Buffer size is a size of a byte[] buffer that's used by java's DatagramSocket implementation.
+It's recommended to be lower than 576 bytes.
+If it's above that, then there is no guarantee that data will arrive intact.
+Note that some bytes are used for UDP header and some (from 1 to 9) are used by MNet-2.
+So 512 is a safe bet.
+It's 128 integers/floats!
+Good enough for basic game stuff.
+If you need to send a bigger object, send it via `socket.sendBig()`.
+This object will be divided in parts and reassembled on another end.
+BufferSize can also be lower than 512, but there is no benefits in it.

+* **I can successfully connect locally, but not to my friend over Internet**

+Make sure you have the port opened.

+* **How to interrupt `socket.update(socketProcessor)` so that I can change states in my game**

+`socket.stop()` will do.
+Let's say you received a command from server to **go from a castle to a dungeon** and an **info about dungeon** right after. so that they arrive in the same frame.
+Now you haven't managed to load dungeon yet, but you receive dungeon info and your game crashes or doesn't respond, because you can only change from one location to another inbetween frames or even after loading phase, not in a single method call, so by the time you loaded dungeon, there is no **dungeon info**.
+It stayed in a **castle state**.
+So what you gotta do is call `socket.stop()` when you receive a _state important event_, finish loading new state and only then start updating socket again.

+* **What Address should I use for BroadcastServlet and BroadcastSocket?**

+For `BroadcastServlet` you generally use `0.0.0.0`
+For `BroadcastSocket` you can use `255.255.255.255` (full [broadcast address]: https://en.wikipedia.org/wiki/Broadcast_address "Wikipedia") or your subnet-directed broadcast address like `192.168.255.255` which is better because there is no guarantee that `255.255.255.255` will be redirected by all routers.
+But you can't always know subnet-directed broadcast address.

+* **What is batching?**

+If time of delivery is not crucial for you or you just want to send multiple Objects at the same time, you can use `NetBatch` to try squishing multiple objects in a single udp packet.
+Just collect all the objects you want to send into `NetBatch` and send it instead of sending single objects in a loop.
+If your objects can fit into your bufferSize, you will save some time and energy of your phone.

 ## Testing
 When you need to test your game for high ping or packet loss sustainability, you can use